Under the Prospective Payment System, how were nursing facilities reimbursed?

 Enhance your preparation for the Federal Nursing Home Administrator Exam with engaging multiple choice questions and detailed explanations.
 Gain the confidence to excel and ensure you're ready for every challenge!

-Under the Prospective Payment System (PPS), nursing facilities were reimbursed through a system that involves bundling related costs into a single payment.
-This means that rather than covering each individual expense, the payment structure combines various services and costs associated with a resident's care into a predetermined rate based on the case mix, which reflects the severity of the residents' conditions and their resource needs.
+Under the Prospective Payment System (PPS), nursing facilities were reimbursed through a bundled payment system that consolidates multiple costs into a single payment rate for care provided to residents.
+This means that rather than being reimbursed based on the actual costs incurred by the facility, facilities receive a predetermined rate based on the specific classification of the resident's needs and the level of care required.

 Subscribe